 This tax penalty is 5% of the unpaid tax for each month or part of a month that your return is late.
 However, it caps at 25% (5 months) of your balance.
 If your return is more than 60 days late, a minimum penalty applies.
-The minimum penalty is either $435 or 100% of the tax owed, whichever amount is less, for returns due after 1/1/2020.
+The minimum penalty is either $435 or 100% of the tax owed, whichever amount is less, for returns due in 2020, 2021, and 2022.
+The minimum amount increases to $450 for returns due after 1/1/2023.

 Failure to pay

-This tax penalty is 0.5% of the tax you owe per month, but it also caps at 25% of the tax due.
+This tax penalty is 0.5% of the tax you owe per month or part of a month, but it also caps at 25% of the tax due.
 If you set up an IRS installment agreement, the IRS will reduce your failure to pay penalty to 0.25% of the tax you owe while the installment agreement is in effect.